 Item Description Login, role, or subsystem The user's login name, the role's name, or the subsystem's name.
-Role names must be prefixed by role: Subsystem names must be prefixed by subsystem: For example, to create a role named Finance, type role: Finance.
+Role names must be prefixed by role:.
+Subsystem names must be prefixed by subsystem:.
+For example, to create a role named Finance, type role: Finance.
 If users have been imported from Active Directory, those user names are prefixed with the Active Directory domain.
 For example: Corporate\JDoe.
 NOTE: You cannot rename existing records using the spreadsheet interface.
 If a name is changed, it is interpreted as a new record.
 Delete Select Yes if you want to delete the record.
-Otherwise, leave the default of No .
-General This section works the same way as the Security Management dialog, with the following exceptions: Role assignments: For users, you can view and edit the list of roles that the user is assigned to.
+Otherwise, leave the default of No.

+Item Description General This section works the same way as the Security Management dialog, with the following exceptions: Role assignments: For users, you can view and edit the list of roles that the user is assigned to.
 Each role name is separated by a semicolon.
 (The same thing applies to subsystem assignments if subsystems are enabled.)
 User assignments: For roles, you cannot view or edit the list of assigned users in this interface.
 If you want to view all users assigned to a role or edit this list from the role perspective, then you must use the Security Management dialog.
 NOTE: The password display is always blank.
 You can change a user's password by entering a new password.
 When you save and then refresh the spreadsheet, the password field will return to blank.
 Permissions For users, specify one of the following: • Inherit: The user will inherit the permission from any role assignments.
 True: The user is explicitly granted this permission; role inheritance is ignored.
 False: The user is explicitly denied this permission; role inheritance is ignored.
 For roles and subsystems, specify either True or False.

-Item Description File Groups This section works the same way as the Security Management dialog, with the following exceptions: FGName [calc method permission]: This item combines the Allow Calc Method Insert and Allow Calc Method Change options from the Security Management dialog.
+File Groups This section works the same way as the Security Management dialog, with the following exceptions: FGName [calc method permission]: This item combines the Allow Calc Method Insert and Allow Calc Method Change options from the Security Management dialog.
 Valid entries are Insert, Change, or Insert/Change.
 FGName [create new records]: This item is listed for all file groups, but only applies to on-demand file groups.
 A save error will result if this item is set to TRUE for a standard file group.
 If a user has multiple permission sets, only the first set can be edited within the spreadsheet interface.
-Tables and Table Types These sections work the same way as the Security Management dialog.
-All table types are listed first, followed by all individual tables.